 Students attending classes in North Carolina will follow a curriculum which requires at least 70 hours of instruction including 16 hours of clinical training.
 Finding an accredited CNA program is easier than you think.
 You can find programs in most community colleges along with vocational schools and some hospitals and long-term care facilities.
 You can even take some CNA classes online.

-CNA Programs in NC – Classes Starting Soon!
+CNA Classes in North Carolina – Classes Start Soon!

 - Specialization in Nurse Educator (MSN)

 Virginia College continues the tradition ofgiving lives new direction, fulfilling our mission statement tostudents wherever they live and offering the chance to pursue adegree while maintaining commitments to work and family.

 - AAS - Medical Office Administration